All Episodes

 Got more GCSEs and T4.

-You know, they say just rubbish like that.
+They say rubbish like that.

 So it's just rotten to the core.

-Like this is the recent private eye cartoon where he paints the England flag, the St. George's Cross on a roundabout.
+Like, this is the recent private eye cartoon where he paints the England flag, the St. George's Cross, on a roundabout.

 I'm not sure I want to give way to the right.